RightsandWrongsgit/ARMTEC/business/glossary.md

 ##### - S -
 <b>Share </b> - Share trends to present a percentage of something.
 It is commonly used to report your percent or share of a market.
 But it can also be used in the context of advertising by something like a 'share of voice'.

+<b>Shelf Talkers </b> - These are basically tiny signs displayed right at the shelf location of your product.
+Make sure you understand the retailer requirement when you design yours.
+In addition to your brand name and calling out 'new', 'improved', some brand attribute advantages, it is not uncommon to present any special pricing being offered such as a BOGO.
+It may not be good or allowed to present an actual price because of the retailers system coordination implications.

 <br>

 ##### - T -